curtishsu/hsubigtwo/docs/tagging.md

 ### Additional entry points.
 If a game does not have a tag, by clicking on it on the history page, an interstitial opens up where you can assign it a tag.
 The tagging and tag suggestion should is the same as above.
 There is a box where the user can put in the name of the tag, and there is a list of suggestions below.

+## Tag Editing Update
+Currently on the history page, I'm only able to tag games that do not have a tag.
+However, I would like to be able to edit tags on games that have tags.
+I should be able to click on any row and that opens up the the edit tag interstitial.
+Similar to how there are suggestions when tagging a game, there should be the same flow here.

+## Update to the tag add interstitial from history
+Currently, the tag add interstitial from the history ledger closes as soon as a tag is added to a past game.
+Now, the tag should not automatically close. instead, there should be a button on the bottom right that says 'Save'.
+Once a user clicks save does the tag apply.
+The trash can button should be to the left